haducloc/access-form/edit_form.md

 End Sub

 ' FORM CLOSE EVENT
-' When this form closes, refresh the parent form's subform (if the parent form is open).
+' When this form closes, requery the parent form's subform ' — but only if the parent form is currently open.
 Private Sub Form_Close()

-    Dim parentFormName As String
-    Dim subFormName As String
     Dim frmParent As Form

-    ' Parent form and subform CONTROL names parentFormName = "ReturnTracking_MainForm"
+    Dim parentFormName As String: parentFormName = "ReturnTracking_MainForm"

-    ' NOTE: This is the subform CONTROL name, not the form object name. subFormName = "ReturnTrackingQuery_SubForm"
+    ' NOTE: This is the *subform control name*, not the subform's form name.
+    Dim subformName As String: subformName = "ReturnTrackingQuery_SubForm"

-    ' Only refresh if the parent form is currently open If FormLoaded(parentFormName) Then
+    ' Only refresh if the parent form is open and loaded If FormLoaded(parentFormName) Then

-        ' Get reference to the parent form
-        Set frmParent = Forms(parentFormName)
+        ' Get reference to the parent form instance Set frmParent = Forms(parentFormName)

-        ' Refresh the listing subform
+        ' Requery the subform inside the parent form frmParent(subformName).Form.Requery
-        frmParent(subFormName).Form.Requery

     End If
 End Sub

 ' FORM LOAD EVENT
 ' Disable the Delete button when the form is adding a new (unsaved) record.